-At 7puzzleblog.com, we produce daily number puzzles for our many followers from all corners of the globe (see our visitors map immediately on the right).
+At 7puzzleblog.com, we produce regular number puzzles for our many followers from all corners of the globe (see our visitors map immediately on the right).
 Our aim is to help improve basic knowledge and confidence of number & arithmetic in a fun way.

 Click this link if you wish to find out more about our main school-based maths workshops, the 7puzzle experience.

 Replace ? with + – x or ÷ so the results of each of the calculations below is 16 when working one step at a time from left to right and using no brackets: